Let the image go blurry...you'll see Raffi, I promise. |

 Something else that’s in my head as I type this: because 2024 was my first full season on the Timbers subreddit, I have a lot more voices rattling around up there.
 That’s not all bad, of course – a broader perspective is good! – but digging through any accumulation of detail(/clutter) inevitably pushes you toward the trees side of the forest/trees equation and this just feels like a moment to focus on the forest, maybe figure out why all those fucking trees caught on fire all season long?

 That absorption on detail expressed itself in a singular way this season, if just for me (and, obviously, nobody pushed me into all those subreddit rabbit-holes) – i.e., a loose perception that every player on the team was, in so many words, more or less fine.
-To be clear, yes, people on the Timbers sub-reddit (hereafter, “Over There”) did eventually start naming names – e.g., Zac McGraw ain’t doing so good, even if Kamal Miller’s making that a contest, and some dude Over There mounted what started as a lonely campaign calling for James Pantemis to start over Maxime Crepeau and, for all doubt, even ridicule that guy endured…Pantemis did, in fact, take over the starting job – but just about every player had their champion, and several of them more often than not.
-When faced with a team that finished 9th in the West, aka, hanging on by a rotted toe, that idea just doesn’t hold up.
+To be clear, yes, people on the Timbers sub-reddit (hereafter, “Over There”) did eventually start naming names – e.g., Zac McGraw ain’t doing so good, even if Kamal Miller’s making that a contest, and some dude Over There mounted what started as a lonely campaign calling for James Pantemis to start over Maxime Crepeau and, for all the doubt, even ridicule that guy endured…Pantemis did, in fact, take over the starting job – but just about every player had their champion, many of them for as long as the season lasted.
+When faced with a team that finished 9th in the West, aka, hanging on by a rotted toe, that cheering section shouldn't exist.
 Call it a paradox, call an argument for firing the coach, or just some specific coaches, or for firing the general manager, but just the loose sentiment says more about how fandom works than anything about the Timbers’ 2024 season.

 Think of the above as framing for everything that comes below.
-I’d like to add one more thought before digging in, and this realization comes from time spent Over There: there are scores of fans who know details I have any intention of learning and who, for lack of a better word, care more deeply about this team than I ever will – and that last line, in particular, applies to roster construction in spades, with bells on, backed by a chorus of chubby angels.
+I’d like to add one more thought before digging in, and this realization comes from time spent Over There: there are scores of fans who know details I have no intention of learning and who, for lack of a better word, care more deeply about this team than I ever will – and that last line, in particular, applies to roster construction, with bells on and backed by a chorus of chubby angels.
 That doesn’t always lead to the clearest insights (see above), but I almost certainly learned more than I want to admit from that beautiful mob of raving randos.

 With the preamble done, let’s take a look at the body – or, more to the point, how it got to the graveyard.
 The rest of this post-mortem will stagger between identifying a problem and pointing to a player who, whether by talent or the demands from the coaching staff, may have contributed to said problem.
 With that, allons y!.

-To start with an under-discussed theory: the Portland Timbers 2024 season unfolded made sense – and in a way that was more or less acknowledged in real time.
-To recap (from the Form Guide), the schedule handed the Timbers had a run of brutal-on-paper games that, in fact, did leave them winless from March 17th (@ Houston) through May 4th (@ Charlotte), though one could arguably stretch the general bad vibes/run to May 19th, when Portland lost at Minnesota.
-There’s plenty to quibble with in there – e.g., did the Timbers burn a mini-miracle with that away win at NYCFC on March 9th? how many of those games (e.g., the 3-3 draw @ SKC) look like blown opportunities against the season as a whole? is Seattle at home a gimme (nope!) – but one strong argument comes out regardless of the details: all those early games looked tough as they proved to be Portland accumulated points accordingly.
+To start with an under-discussed theory: the way the Portland Timbers 2024 season unfolded made sense – and in a way that was more or less acknowledged in real time.
+To recap (from the Form Guide), the schedule handed the Timbers a run of brutal-on-paper games to start the season that, in fact, did leave them winless from March 17th (@ Houston) through May 4th (@ Charlotte), though one could arguably stretch the general bad vibes/run to May 19th, when Portland lost at Minnesota.
+There’s plenty to quibble with in there – e.g., did the Timbers burn a mini-miracle with that away win at NYCFC on March 9th? how many of those games (e.g., the 3-3 draw @ SKC) look like blown opportunities against the season as a whole? is Seattle at home a gimme (nope!)? – but one strong argument comes out regardless of the details: all those early games looked tough as they proved to be, and Portland accumulated points accordingly.

 When the Timbers revived their season – a (happy!) period that (again, arguably) started with home wins versus San Jose and SKC and carried maybe into the Leagues Cup, maybe to the late-mid September home win over the Galaxy* – the flipside of the above equation kicked in.
 Whether by quality – e.g., San Jose was reliably awful this season – or circumstance – e.g., playing key games at home against Minnesota, Nashville and RSL when those teams were at or near their worst – the Timbers played a stretch of easier games from the late-middle of May to the middle of July, and they accumulated points accordingly.

 Who knew that the 4-2 win over OG LA would be Portland’s last win of the 2024 season?
 Very much related, who knew the league’s tied-for-fourth-best offense would dry up over the season’s past six games?
-At time of writing, I have just one answer to both questions: not me.
+At time of writing, I have just one answer to both questions: a vanishingly small number of people Over There.
 It wasn’t all mysteries, of course - the defense never stopped being a mess – but even there I’m confident you could get at least six answers as to what was wrong.

 All of the above brings me to the central question of the Portland Timbers’ 2024 season: did something go wrong down the stretch, or was a finger-nail’s grasp on the post-season the best-case scenario from First Kick 2024 for this Portland Timbers team?